 Trolls Paid by a Telecom Lobbying Firm Keep Commenting on My Net Neutrality Articles

-Have you ever read the comment section of a blog post or news article and thought, Damn, these trolls must be paid by someone?
+Have you ever read the comment section of a blog post or news article and thought: Damn, these trolls must be paid by someone?
+When it comes to enemies of a free and open internet, at least, they really are.

 On the pages of VICE and an investigative website I help manage called Republic Report, I've covered the net neutrality debate—whether Internet Service Providers (ISPs) should be able to create internet fast and slow lanes, or if, instead, all content should be treated equally.
 A writer and attorney named Kristal High has been attacking me in the comment section throughout the year.